Jeremy-Logan/frontend-coding-challenge/README.md

 # Practicegenius Frontend Coding Assessment

+## My Notes

+- I used SWR for the requests.
+SWR helps to decrease loading times and has a built in caching system.
+Mutations came in handy when editing and deleting comments.
+- I used Tailwind for styling because I am much faster with it and it rocks(in my opinion)!
+- I used grays for the element colors because they are unobtrusive and the designer in this senario would hopefully provide a palette when they got bacl from vacation. :laughing:
+- In a real world production setting I would probably implement either pagination or some kind of lazy-loading for the posts.
+- I would also add a confirmation message when deleting comments to give the user a chance to back out.
+- Ocassionally the API would have trouble loading an image file complaining that the file didn't exist.
+I felt like tracking this down was probably outside the scope of this test.
+If asked to solve this I would probably just provide a placeholder image if the image failed to load.
+- Overall it was a fun challenge!
+I haven't seen one quite like this before.

 Hello and welcome!
 This short assessment is designed to be a quick demonstration of your frontend development skills.
 We are looking to evaluate your ability to

 - Fetch, process, and transform data from a REST API